kudelskisecurity/scannerl/README.md

 # Installation

+See the different installation options under [wiki installation page](https://github.com/kudelskisecurity/scannerl/wiki/Installation)

-First install Erlang (at least v.18) by choosing the right packaging for your
+To install from source, first install Erlang (at least v.18) by choosing the right packaging for your
 platform: [Erlang downloads](https://www.erlang-solutions.com/resources/download.html)

 Install the required packages: